QR2.1.1 The Quantum Network

 Whitworth, B., & Ahmad, A. (2013).
 The Social Design of Technical Systems: Building technologies for communities.
 The Interaction Design Foundation.

 Wigner, E. (1960).
 The Unreasonable Effectiveness of Mathematics in the Natural Sciences.
-In Communications in Pure and Applied Mathematics, vol. 13, No. I. New York: John Wiley & Sons, Inc.
+In Communications in Pure and Applied Mathematics, vol. 13, No. I. John Wiley & Sons, Inc.

 Wolfram, S. (2002).
 A New Kind of Science.
 Wolfram Media.